ome/www.openmicroscopy.org/_posts/2014-11-14-partnership.md

 than we would like.
 Anyone who makes a request to the Bio-Formats development team can be cc’d on the tickets that
 [track our progress](https://www.openmicroscopy.org/community/viewforum.php?f=13)
-and are always welcome to contact the team to check on status.
+and is always welcome to contact the team to check on status.
 Repeated requests from a single individual do count, but we are strongly influenced by similar requests from multiple individuals.